-It has been named after the first Chancellor of UNSW Wallace Wurth, for his contribution towards the establishment of the Faculty of Medicine at the UNSW.
+It has been named after the first chancellor of UNSW Wallace Wurth, for his contribution towards the establishment of the faculty of medicine at the UNSW.

 The five-storey Wallace Wurth building is situated in the wing ‘M’ of the UNSW Campus.
-It is located in the corner of the campus and runs in the north and south directions along Botany Street and the High Street.
+It is located in the corner of the campus and runs in the north and south directions along Botany Street and the high street.

 Expansion of the Wallace Wurth Building at UNSW

-The existing building is 12,800m² in size.
-The expansion project will witness the addition of 10,000m2 to make way for a single building size of more than 22,800m2.
+The former building was 12,800m² in size.
+The expansion project added 10,000m² of space to make way for a new 20,800m2 building.

-Facilities of Sydney’s teaching and research building
+Facilities at Sydney’s teaching and research building

 The facility houses wet and dry research areas for undergraduate and postgraduate medical teaching and research staff.